opencomputeproject/HWMgmt-OCP-Profiles/RackAndPower/PowerShelfManagementSpec.md

 ## Get power consumption

 The `EnvironmentMetrics` resource subordinate to the `Chassis` resource contains the overall metrics of the enclosure, such as power consumption.
+For the full schema definition, see the `EnvironmentMetrics` section of the reference guide in the [*Redfish Data Model Specification*](https://www.dmtf.org/dsp/DSP0268).

 ```
 GET /redfish/v1/Chassis/PowerShelf/EnvironmentMetrics